smaroukis/shared-learning-arduino/Arduino Variable Types.md

 - -32,768 to 32,767
 - occupies 2 bytes

 > Beware of Integer Math: When we do math with integers the decimals are truncated.
-So
+To force to float-precison use trailing decimals, e.g. `137./19.`

 `unsigned int`
 - 0 to 65,535